Five Illinois child sex offenders are taking a stand against the state’s confusing, vague, and highly restrictive sex offender registry.

 While changing some of these measures will allow sex offenders to have more freedoms after serving their punishment, enacting such changes may make Illinois lawmakers uneasy.
 The public, in general, does not understand the vague restrictions placed on sex offenders, and often disagrees with loosening restrictions on offenders.

 Until we know the outcome of the trial or the decisions of Illinois lawmakers, restrictions against sex offenders will remain as harsh as ever.
-If you are afraid you may be convicted of a sexual offense, contact an experienced Illinois criminal defense lawyer today.
+If you are afraid you may be convicted of a sexual offense in Illinois or Missouri, contact an experienced Illinois criminal defense lawyer or Missouri sex crimes lawyer today.

 About the Author: